 Subject Credit Hours Drake Courses General (Inorganic) Chemistry A complete year course sequence in general (inorganic) chemistry is required.
 Courses must fulfill the prerequisite requirements for organic chemistry.
 Labs are required.
 8 credit hours (including labs) CHEM 001, 002, 003, 004 Organic Chemistry A complete year course sequence in organic chemistry is required.
 Labs are required.
-8 credit hours (including labs) CHEM 097, 098, 108, 110

-Biological Sciences

-A complete year course sequence in the biological sciences is required.
+8 credit hours (including labs) CHEM 097, 098, 108, 110 Biological Sciences A complete year course sequence in the biological sciences is required.
 Must include topics in human anatomy.
 Additional courses may include ecology, evolution, anatomy/physiology, cell biology, and biological diversity/structure.
 Labs are required.

-8 credit hours (including labs)

-HSCI 141, 141L

-Microbiology

-A one-semester course in microbiology is required.
-A course intended for health 3 credit hours BIO 095 care majors is recommended.
+8 credit hours (including labs) BIO 012, 012L, HSCI 141, 141L Microbiology A one-semester course in microbiology is required.
+A course intended for health care majors is recommended.
 A lab is not required.

-Statistics

-A one-semester course in general statistics is required.
+3 credit hours BIO 095 Statistics A one-semester course in general statistics is required.
 Business statistics, psychology statistics, or biological science statistics courses are accepted.

-STAT 060 or HSCI 060

-Calculus

-A one-semester course in calculus is required.
-Business calculus, applied calculus 3 credit hours or calculus courses designed for the social sciences will NOT be accepted.

-MATH 050 (or MATH 070 or 100)

-English Composition/Writing

-A complete year course sequence in college-level English writing or composition is required.
-The sequence can be made up of a one-semester college-level

-6 credit hours

-6 Communication AOI composition course and a one-semester intensive writing course.
+3 credit hours STAT 060 or HSCI 060 Calculus A one-semester course in calculus is required.
+Business calculus, applied calculus or calculus courses designed for the social sciences will NOT be accepted.
+3 credit hours MATH 050 (or MATH 070 or 100) English Composition/Writing A complete year course sequence in college-level English writing or composition is required.
+The sequence can be made up of a one-semester college-level composition course and a one-semester intensive writing course.
+6 credit hours FYS and Written Communication AOI Public Speaking A one-semester course focused on public speaking is required.
+Interpersonal speaking and interpersonal communication courses will NOT be accepted.
+3 credit hours ENG 037

-Public Speaking

-A one-semester course focused on public speaking is required.
-Interpersonal 3 credit hours SCSR 073 speaking and interpersonal communication courses will NOT be accepted.